rekalogika/file-src/README.md

 # rekalogika/file-src

-This is a monorepo for `rekalogika/file` and related packages.
+Monorepo for `rekalogika/file` and related packages.

 ## Documentation